getodk/docs/src/tables-using.rst

 List View
 ~~~~~~~~~~~~~~~~~

 After clicking on the :guilabel:`View Tea Houses` button in the :ref:`custom home screen section <tables-using-custom-home>` you are looking at a *List View* of the *Tea Houses* table.
-This view is designed entirely in JavaScript and HTML, and we’ve customized it for the *Tea Houses* table.
+This view is designed entirely in JavaScript and HTML, and we have customized it for the *Tea Houses* table.
 Click on the lined paper icon at the top of the screen.
 Here you’ll see all the possible view types.
 Select :menuselection:`Spreadsheet`.

 .. _tables-using-view-data-spreadsheet: